ymark/Timer/README.md

 Timer.report("querying.queryC", TimeUNIT.SECONDS)
 ```

+Timer API supports also the generation of plots with the time measurements.
+The user can either generate a plot
+containing all the used timers, or create custom plots with specific timers.
+An indicative figure showing the plot
+that is exctracted is shown below.

+image here

 ## Download

 Timer is API has been developed as a maven project.
 Therefore it can be downloaded using the following maven coordinates